Rural Communication Working Group

 GRI – RC strives to strengthen rural policy frameworks by incorporating and improving the communication processes and services involved.
 Although various scientists are working on technical innovations, sources and distribution, GRI-RC believes that communication is critical to addressing wicked problems that relate to agriculture and food, health and the environment in rural areas.

 To join the Rural Communication Working Group (RUC), login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
-IAMCR members can join up to five sections or working groups.
+IAMCR members can join up to three sections or working groups.